rossmann-engineering/EasyModbusTCP.NET/EasySecureModbus_Demo/README.md

 The use of TLS provides confidential transport of the data, data integrity, anti-replay protection, endpoint authentication via certificates, and authorization via information embedded in the certificate such as user and device roles.

 The additional functionality that is included concerns only the TLS operations as defined in the Modbus/TCP Security Protocol Specification.
-For example, the client must provide an x.509v3 certificate as part of the TLS Handshake.
+For example, the client must provide the path of a x.509v3 certificate as part of the TLS Handshake as well as the password for it as CLI options as below.

 ```
-ModbusSecureClient modbusClient = new ModbusSecureClient("127.0.0.1", 802, "..\\..\\certs2\\client.pfx", args[0], true);
+ModbusSecureClient modbusClient = new ModbusSecureClient("127.0.0.1", 802, args[0], args[1] true);
 ```

 Such a certificate must be issued by signed by a Trusted Third Party (TTP) and validated during the TLS handshake for the server to verify it.